hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

             :alt: vsc_firewall_certificate_authentication

          Confirm by clicking 'Yes'.
-         Once the MFA has been completed your MobaXterm session will connect to VSC.
+         Once the MFA has been completed you will be connected to a login node.

       .. tab-item:: UHasselt, UGent, VUB, UAntwerpen